Imeno

 Imeno ([iˈmeːnɔ]; Stadeldorf) is a settlement on the right bank of the Sotla River in the Municipality of Podčetrtek in eastern Slovenia.
 The railway line from Celje to Zagreb runs through the settlement, and Imeno is the last stop before the international border between Slovenia and Croatia.
+The settlement also has a grass runway operated by the local flying club, and a hippodrome, where horse races are occasionally held.
 The area around Podčetrtek is part of the traditional region of Styria.
 It is now included in the Savinja Statistical Region.